jeffchannell/jiggle/README.md

 # Jiggle

-Jiggle is a WIP Gnome Shell extension that changes the size of the mouse cursor when it is moved rapidly.
+Jiggle is a Gnome Shell extension that highlights the cursor position when the mouse is moved rapidly.

-## TODO

-Everything
+While not quite the same as the mouse shaking feature of OSX, it comes close.

 `© 2020 Jeff Channell`